ogemboeugene/vision-ui-dashboard-react-1/README.md

 Most trendiest, complex and innovative Free Dashboard Made by [Simmmple](https://simmmple.com?ref=readme-vudreact) & [Creative Tim](https://creative-tim.com/?ref=readme-vudreact).
 Check our latest Free ReactJS Dashboard.

 Designed for those who like modern UI elements and beautiful websites.
-Made of hundred of elements, designed blocks and fully coded pages, Vision UI Dashboard React is ready to help you create stunning websites and webapps.
+Made of hundred of elements, designed blocks and fully coded pages,  Dashboard React is ready to help you create stunning websites and webapps.

 We created many examples for pages like Sign In, Profile and so on.
 Just choose between a Basic Design, an illustration or a cover and you are good to go!

 **Fully Coded Elements**

-Vision UI Dashboard React is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
+ Dashboard React is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify using MUI's style props.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Free MUI Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.